ministryofjustice/prison-to-probation-update/README.md

 The main processing loop is invoked by *SerialiseBookingScheduler* which is a Spring Scheduler that itself uses DynamoDB as a persistent store for locking - this ensures only a single pod is processing messages at a time.

-Events are held back for a period of time (one hour in production); this is so multiple similar messages are processed for a record all in one go, there is no drip feeding of small changes, e.g. each of the key sentence dates are all changed at once.
+Events are held back for a period of time (one hour in production); this is so multiple similar messages are processed for a record all in one go, there is no drip feeding of small changes.

 Events are sorted and grouped so for each run of the processing events for a particular booking and are processed together rather than being processed by different pods simultaneously.
 This is done by the *MessageAggregator*.